jurlem/AdventOfCode-2019/README.md

 # TypeScript

-- To transpile Typeccript to Javascript file:
+- To transpile changed Typeccript to Javascript file:
   `tsc`